-There are four Committees of the Board of Directors of the Company viz.
-Audit Committee, Nomination and Remuneration Committee, Stakeholders Relationship Committee and Corporate Social Responsibility Committee.
-Detailed information on all the Committees is provided in the Corporate Governance Report alongwith the details of extract from Nomination and Remuneration Policy of the Company regarding deciding upon remuneration of Executive Directors, Key Managerial Personnel and other senior employees of the Company is also provided in the Corporate Governance Report which forms part of this Annual Report.
-Various policies framed by the Committees / Board pursuant to the applicable provisions of the Companies Act, 2013 and Listing Agreement (upto 30th November, 2015) and the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2016 (w.e.f.
-1 December 2015) are available on the Companys Website www.itlindia.com.
+There are five Committees of the Board of Directors of the Company viz.
+Audit Committee, Nomination and Remuneration Committee, Stakeholders Relationship Committee, Corporate Social Responsibility Committee and Business Advisory Committee.
+Detailed information on all the Committees is provided in the Corporate Governance Report along with the details of extract from Nomination and Remuneration Policy of the Company with respect to remuneration of Executive Directors, Key Managerial Personnel and other senior employees of the Company.
+Policies framed by the Committees/Board pursuant to the applicable provisions of the Companies Act, 2013 and the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 are available on the Companys Website www.itlindia.com.

 The Board of Directors of the Company have pursuant to the provisions of Section 178(9) of the Companies Act, 2013 read with Rule 7 of the Companies (Meetings of Board and its Powers) Rules, 2014, framed a "Vigil Mechanism Policy" for Directors and employees of the Company to provide a mechanism which ensures adequate safeguards to employees and Directors from any victimization on raising of concerns of any violations of legal or regulatory requirements, incorrect or misrepresentation of any, financial statements and reports, etc.

-The employees of the Company have the right/option to report their concern/grievance to the Chairman of the Audit Committee.
+The employees of the Company have the right to report their concern/grievance to the Chairman of the Audit Committee.

 The Company is committed to adhere to the highest standards of ethical, moral and legal conduct of business operations.

 b.
 Risk Management Policy